TwoStoryRobot/bcdevex-codechallenge2/README.md

 ## Description

-Included are scripts for building and running two Docker containers:
+Included are scripts for building and running one Docker container:
-* A MongoDB database loaded with the sample Northwind data
-* A Postgres database loaded with the sample Northwind data
+* A Postgres database loaded with the sample schema and data

 The scripts handle retrieval of the appropriate images, loading of the sample data, and setting of default user credentials.